zpalmtree/r34-downloader/README.md

 What's that async disable button about?
 Well, the program attempts to start a download every second, and when you're on a slow connection, that means a large amount of downloads build up.
-They seem to end timing out, and using a lot of memory.
+They seem to end up timing out, and using a lot of memory.
 Check this box if your downloads are failing.
 It might be suggested to use it from the start if you have a slow connection.